Dashboard Guide

 Link to section: Dashboard OverviewDashboard Overview

-The LockLLM dashboard is your central hub for managing API keys, viewing activity logs, configuring webhooks, and monitoring security events.
-Access it at https://www.lockllm.com.
+The LockLLM dashboard is your central hub for managing every aspect of your AI security setup.
+Access it at https://www.lockllm.com/dashboard after signing in.

 • API Keys - Create and manage LockLLM API keys